indiser/doujin-api/README.md

 > *Because sometimes you need to programmatically access manga metadata.
 For research purposes, obviously.*

-A blazingly fast™ FastAPI-based REST API that scrapes and serves manga metadata from nHentai.
+A blazingly fast™ FastAPI-based REST API that scrapes and serves manga metadata from Some Hentai Websites.
 Built with modern async Python, questionable regex patterns, and just enough web scraping magic to make it work without getting us sued.

 ## 🎯 Overview

 This API provides a clean, RESTful interface to retrieve comprehensive manga information including metadata, tags, recommendations, and image URLs.
-It leverages CloudFlare bypass techniques (via `curl_cffi`) and BeautifulSoup for parsing, because apparently nHentai doesn't believe in official APIs.
+It leverages CloudFlare bypass techniques (via `curl_cffi`) and BeautifulSoup for parsing, because apparently Some Hentai Websites doesn't believe in official APIs.
 I spent 3 days fighting CloudFlare so you don't have to.

 ### Key Features